 For the analysis, ten ranking factors were selected that are divided into three groups: content factors, technical factors and user experience factors.
 The results show significant differences between niches – underlining the fact that the context of individual search queries plays a great role in determining how Google evaluates the relevance of web pages – and what is required to rank near the top of the search results.
 Group search queries along niche lines provides useful insights as all keywords within a niche set belong to one main topic.

-The following table shows an overview of the results of Searchmetrics study of niche ranking factors:
+The table shows an overview of the results of the Searchmetrics study of niche ranking factors:

 Text content as a ranking factor – especially for finance sites

 Word count is often considered one of the main factors for achieving good rankings.
 The average of all niches shows clearly that, with a mean length of 1,692 words, the era of SEO landing pages that being optimized for one keyword and containing max.
 300 words is definitively behind us.